amarpatel-xx/jhipster-cassandra-composite-primary-key-example/README.md

 2. Add a user by providing a ID (UUID) and a login name (string).
 3. Then, add a blog by giving it a category (string), blog ID (UUID), handle (string) and content (string).
 4. Add a tag by giving it a ID (UUID) and name (string).
-5. Create a post by giving it a created date, added date time, post ID (UUID), title (string) and contexnt (string).
+5. Create a post by giving it a created date, added date time, post ID (UUID), title (string), content (string), and published date time.
-6. Finally, create by giving it an ID (UUID), title (string), price (number with decimal), image (choose an image file), and added date.
+6. Finally, create a product by giving it an ID (UUID), title (string), price (number with decimal), image (choose an image file), and added date.

 Notice the Blog and Post entities show the required composite primary key fields during the create, update and delete process.
 That is success!